dpmaharathy/Suggestion-Box-Page/README.md

-# Suggestion-Box-Page
+# Suggestion-Box-Page - Project 6
 The Suggestion Box Page is a web-based application developed to facilitate the submission, management, and review of suggestions from employees within an organization.

-# Project Name
+# Project 6
 Suggestion Box Page

 ## Description